-The school trains teaching staff annually on how to include issues around peer on peer abuse and sexual harassment and violence into their lessons and staff are encouraged to take advantage of opportunities to address these issues in class.
-The pastoral team uses assemblies to address issues around peer on peer abuse in an age appropriate manner.
+The school trains teaching staff annually on how to include issues around child on child abuse and sexual harassment and violence into their lessons and staff are encouraged to take advantage of opportunities to address these issues in class.
+The pastoral team uses assemblies to address issues around child on child abuse in an age appropriate manner.